dingfelder/catalog/stable/threadfin/10.0.0/app-readme.md

 M3U Proxy for Plex DVR and Emby Live TV.

-This App is supplied by TrueCharts, for more information visit the manual: [https://truecharts.org/charts/stable/threadfin](https://truecharts.org/charts/stable/threadfin)
+This App was based on the xteve implementation by TrueCharts: [https://truecharts.org/charts/stable/xteve/] New version maintained by https://github.com/threadfin/threadfin

 ---